pinterb/chatops/README.md

-chatops
+ChatOps
 =======

-A collection of chatops goodness
+A collection of ChatOps goodness